WJCHumble/mini-hmr/README.md

 - Simple Dev Server
 - Live reload
-- Support for css file's hmr（WIP）
+- Support for css file's hmr

+## Usage

+1. run `npm i`

+2. run `npm run dev`

+And then dev server will watch the file change in `example` directory.